How DI4OL works

 For more information, see Education Sector Logon (ESL) | Applications and Online Systems(external link).

-To offer the DI4OL service, there are a few things schools need to do.
+To use the DI4OL service, there are a few things schools need to do.

 - Schools must opt in.